This day, that year, when J&K became an official part of India

 New Delhi, Oct 26: October 26 is an important day in the history of Jammu and Kashmir.
 It was on this day in 1947 that Maharaja Hari Singh, the ruler of then princely state Jammu and Kashmir, signed on the Instrument of Accession and decided to be part of India.

-This day is by and large celebrated by the people of Jammu and Kashmir, barring the seperatists who observe it as a 'Black Day'.
+This day is, by and large, celebrated by the people of Jammu and Kashmir, barring the seperatists who observe it as a 'Black Day'.
 Hari Singh's decision to join India and the signing of the Instrument of Accession is at the center of so called Kashmir dispute between India and Pakistan.

 India claims that the accession is unconditional and final while Pakistan maintains that the accession is fraudulent.
 The very claim of India at every international forum, including the United Nations, that entire Kashmir is integral part of India is based on this signing of accession by Hari Singh.

 When the British rule ended in 1947 on undivided India, there were over 562 princely states.
-Mohammed Ali Jinnah's demand for a seperate nation for Muslims led to partition and led to creation of the Dominion of Pakistan and the Union of India.
+Mohammed Ali Jinnah's demand for a seperate nation for Muslims led to partition and creation of the Dominion of Pakistan and the Union of India.
 Princely states were left to choose whether to join India or Pakistan or to remain independent.

-Who would take this decision - the ruler of the pricely state or the people - reamained a contetious issue.
+Who would take this decision - the ruler of the pricely state or the people - remained a contetious issue.
 The widespread belief and the way it should have worked was ruler taking the decision while respecting the wishes of the population.
-Eventually, princely states with majority Hindu population , by and large, had no problems joining India.
+Eventually, princely states with majority Hindu population, by and large, had no problems joining India.
 But Jammu and Kashmir was a special case.

 Jammu and Kashmir was a Muslim majority state with a Hindu ruler.
 Pakistan made various efforts to persuade the Maharaja of Kashmir to join Pakistan.
 When Pakistan felt that Hari Singh may accecced to India, it organized a large-scale invasion of Kashmir by Pathan tribesmen.
-Hari Singh's forces could not stop the invasion by the feirce Pasthun tribesmen which was orchastrated by Pakistan to frighten Hari Singh into submission.
-Instead the Maharaja appealed to the Government of India for assistance, and the Governor-General Lord Mountbatten agreed on the condition that the ruler accede to India.
+Hari Singh's forces could not stop the invasion by the fierce Pasthun tribesmen which was orchastrated by Pakistan to frighten Hari Singh into submission.
+Instead the Maharaja appealed to India for assistance, and the Governor-General Lord Mountbatten agreed on the condition that the ruler accede to India.

 Here is the full text of the Instrument of Accession executed by Maharaja Hari Singh on 26 October, 1947, and accepted by Lord Mountbatten on 27 October, 1947.